ni/webvi-examples/CallLabVIEWWebService/Readme.md

 - **`Web Service`** &mdash; Contains the LabVIEW web service project.
 - **`WebVI`** &mdash; Contains the G Web Development Software web application project, which includes the WebVI.
-- **`WebVI/Builds/WebApp_Web Server`** &mdash; Contains the built web application, which consists of HTML, JavaScript, the compiled diagram, and other web content.
+- **`WebVI/Builds/WebApp_Default Web Server`** &mdash; Contains the built web application, which consists of HTML, JavaScript, the compiled diagram, and other web content.

 ### The Web Service